EngineHub/WorldGuard/CONTRIBUTING.md

-🛠️ Contributing to Community WorldGuard
+# 🛠️ Contributing to Community WorldGuard
-Thanks for contributing to Community WorldGuard—the faster, more responsive fork of WorldGuard, built for and by the community.
+<p>Thanks for contributing to Community WorldGuard—the faster, more responsive fork of WorldGuard, built for and by the community.
 We move quickly, patch boldly, and mythify every fix.
 To keep things smooth, please follow these guidelines.
-And if you hit a snag or spot an issue, brag to me, not the WorldGuard team—I’ll help you troubleshoot it.
+And if you hit a snag or spot an issue, brag to me, not the WorldGuard team—I’ll help you troubleshoot it.</p>

-📏 Code Style & Standards
+# 📏 Code Style & Standards
-To keep our codebase clean, readable, and mythically maintainable:
+<em>To keep our codebase clean, readable, and mythically maintainable:

 Follow the Oracle Java coding conventions.
 Clean code = fast merges.